bergerch/aware/README.md

 system.dw.monitoringOverhead = 1.0
 ```

-You can deploy DynWHEAT in any starting configuration.
+You can deploy AWARE in any starting configuration.
 It will automatically monitor and try to self-optimize

 WHEAT 0.2-alpha